rbowen/presentations/raising_bar_presentations/slides.md

 ???

 DO NOT make me read your slides.
-Not only is that boring, and hard on my eyes, it also makes it impossible for me to focus on what you ar saying.
+Not only is that boring, and hard on my eyes, it also makes it impossible for me to focus on what you are saying.

 DO NOT read your slides to me.
 I have attended talks where the speaker *literally* stood with their back to me and read their slides to me.